moosetechnology/moosetechnology.github.io/_drafts/2024-04-01-transformation-first.md

 		  m incomingInvocations ]
 ```

+Using [MooseQuery](https://moosequery.ferlicot.fr/userdocumentation.html), you should be able to find any Famix entities you are seeking.
+From those Famix entities, we want to get the FAST nodes that we need to transform.
+We will look at two different methods to do so.

 # Using Carrefour

 In this context, Carrefour is the perfect tool to use to find the nodes we want to transform in the FAST of our methods.